-The SmartLab SE is a highly versatile multipurpose X-ray diffractometer with built-in intelligent guidance that offers users with a continued refinement of the original features that were featured in the initial SmartLab product.
-In fact, in 2006, the SmartLab received the R&D 100 Award in automatic alignment, component recognition, cross beam optics and advanced photon counting hybrid pixel array detectors (HPAD).
+The SmartLab SE is a highly versatile multipurpose X-ray diffractometer with built-in intelligent guidance that offers users with continued refinement of the original features that were featured in the initial SmartLab product.
+In fact, in 2006, the SmartLab received the R&D 100 Award in automatic alignment, component recognition, cross beam optics, and advanced photon counting hybrid pixel array detectors (HPAD).

 Guidance Expert System

 SmartLab Studio II incorporates a built-in Guidance expert system that suggests the optimal hardware configuration and settings required for specific application measurements.
 This software determines the optics that are most appropriate for a given application followed by adjusting the instrument settings to execute the measurement and deliver a completely automated measurement sequence.
 Since the SmartLab SE is equipped with a built-in component recognition system, Guidance will both provide the confirmation details as well as a warning to the user if the system has not been calibrated correctly.
-The foundation of the SmartLab SE platform is therefore a combination of both precise hardware and expert advice to ensure correct configuration of the system.
+The foundation of the SmartLab SE platform is, therefore, a combination of both precise hardware and expert advice to ensure the correct configuration of the system.

 HyPix-400: The Next Generation 2D Detector

 Rigaku’s HyPix-400 is a semiconductor hybrid pixel array detector that is specifically designed for multipurpose X-ray diffractometers.
-Its large active area, high angular resolution and ultra-high dynamic range make it an ideal and affordable 2D detector solution for a large variety of applications such as powder and thin film diffraction procedures.
+Its large active area, high angular resolution, and ultra-high dynamic range make it an ideal and affordable 2D detector solution for a large variety of applications such as powder and thin film diffraction procedures.
 Note that the D/teX Ultra 250 silicon strip detector is also available as a standard detector choice if desired.

 Automatic Alignment for Maximum Uptime

 Changing hardware configurations or consumables for some diffractometers will often require a service engineer by the supplier to complete, which can be both a costly and time-consuming task.
 The optics configuration on the SmartLab SE is again an ideal tool, as its ability to self-align all components ranging from the tube height to the monochromator in an automatic manner that is completely under the control of the computer.
-This feature drastically reduces down time of the system, as well as the overall cost that is associated with ownership of the instrument.
+This feature drastically reduces downtime of the system, as well as the overall cost that is associated with ownership of the instrument.